Ravi21ram/EduSphere/README.md

 - **Documentation**: Clear documentation for API guidelines and system architecture.

 ## Getting Started
-To get started with the SDMS project, follow these steps:
+To get started with the EduSphere project, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine using the following command:
    ```